 Tips for Answering This Prompt

-Be clear about how your experience will enrich Boston College’s community.
+Be clear about how your experience will enrich Boston College's community.
 It should be obvious how your perspective will positively affect those around you.
 Maybe you plan to start a club or promote a volunteering effort, for example.
+Ultimately, you want to prove that you're going to make the campus more diverse and inclusive.

 Boston College Essay Prompt 3